Sc0ttmeup/gymnasticon/README.md

 > Note: If using a Bluetooth LE bike (e.g. Flywheel) a Bluetooth LE 4.1+ adapter with multi-role capability is required.
 All Raspberry Pi devices listed above have this capability but not every BT 4.1+ adapter is guaranteed to have it.
 Alternatively, two BT 4.0+ adapters can also work: one for the client (to connect to the bike) and one for the server (to receive connections from Zwift or another app).

+## Quick Start: ssh Into your RPi

+Then run sudo rm -rf /opt/gymnasticon && curl -sSL https://raw.githubusercontent.com/4o4R/gymnasticon/master/deploy/install.sh | bash

+OR

-## Quick Start: Install Gymnasticon SD card image
+Install Gymnasticon SD card image

 <p align="center">
 <img src="https://user-images.githubusercontent.com/68594395/90970770-e6879180-e4d6-11ea-91d6-26ff06267c86.gif">